koush/AnyKernel/README.md

 https://forum.xda-developers.com/showthread.php?t=2239421 (Odds and Ends thread)

 Optional supported binaries which may be placed in /tools to enable built-in expanded functionality are as follows:
-* `mkbootfs` - for broken recoveries, or, booted flash support for a script or app via bind mounting to a /tmp directory
+* `mkbootfs` - for broken recoveries, or, booted flash support for a script/app via bind mount to /tmp (deprecated/use with caution)
 * `flash_erase`, `nanddump`, `nandwrite` - MTD block device support for devices where the `dd` command is not sufficient
 * `pxa-unpackbootimg`, `pxa-mkbootimg` - Samsung/Marvell PXA1088/PXA1908 boot.img format variant support
 * `dumpimage`, `mkimage` - DENX U-Boot uImage format support